 Show Strip Seal Expansion Joints on Superstructure and Approach Slab detail sheets and other sheets as required.
+Label Expansion Joint by name or Index number.
 Show Sidewalk Cover Plates at all expansion joint locations that intersect with sidewalks.
-Include cross references to Design Standards Index 21100.

 Complete the "Strip Seal Expansion Joint Data Table Index No. 21100" using the instructions provided and include the table in the plans.
 See Introduction I.3 for more information regarding use of Data Tables.